Equivalence Classes in $S_n$ for Three Families of Pattern-Replacement Relations: Introduction

+Rather than just considering a single set $S$, one can consider a collection $P$ of disjoint subsets of $S_c$.
+(We say $P$ is a \emph{replacement partition}.)
+Two permutations $x$ and $y$ are equivalent under $P$-equivalence if $y$ can be reached from $x$ by a series of pattern replacements in which patterns are only replaced with other patterns which are in the same part in $P$.
+For example, under $\{123, 321, 231\}\{213, 132\}$-equivalence, one is allowed to replace $123$ patterns, $321$ patterns, and $231$ patterns with each other; and to replace $213$ patterns and $132$ patterns with each other.

+Most of these conventions follow closely those of \cite{LPRW}, \cite{PRW}, and \cite{Kuszmaul12}.
+Additionally, we will often use the word \emph{hit} in place of \emph{pattern} when referring to $c$ consecutive letters in a word which form a pattern; this allows us to disambiguate the letters forming the pattern from the actual pattern in $S_c$.
+For a replacement set or replacement partition $K$, we will use \emph{$K$-hit} to refer to an instance of some pattern in $K$.

-This paper is devoted to cases where $K$ is a partition of $S_k$ for general $k$.
-The cases we consider are the following: \begin{itemize} \item $K$ has only one nontrivial part, and this part consists of a single permutation and all of its cyclic shifts.
-In this case, we study the nontrivial classes in Section \ref{secrot}. \item $K$ has only one nontrivial part, and this part consists of all permutations in $S_k$ starting with $1$.
-Here, we enumerate and characterize the classes in Section \ref{Sec1-1}.
-(This solves a previously open case for $k=3$.) \item $K$ has exactly two nontrivial parts -- one of them containing all permutations in $S_k$ starting with $1$, and the other containing all permutations in $S_k$ ending with $1$.
-Again, we are able to enumerate and characterize the classes (Section \ref{Sec1-1}.
-(This solves a previously open case for $k=3$.) \end{itemize}
+This paper considers infinite families of $K$-equivalences.
+The families we consider are the following: \begin{itemize} \item $K$ is the replacement set containing a single permutation and all of its cyclic shifts.
+In this case, we study the nontrivial classes in Section \ref{subsecrot}.
+(A class is called \emph{trivial} if it contains a single permutation.) \item $K$ is the replacement set containing all permutations in $S_k$ starting with $1$.
+Here, we enumerate and characterize the classes in Section \ref{subsecstartwith1}.
+(This solves a previously open case for $k=3$.) \item $K$ has exactly two parts -- one of them containing all permutations in $S_k$ starting with $1$, and the other containing all permutations in $S_k$ ending with $1$.
+Again, we are able to enumerate and characterize the classes (Section \ref{subsecstartandendwith1}).
+(This again solves a previously open case for $k=3$.) \end{itemize}

-The centerpiece of this paper is Section \ref{secrot} with the treatment of the cyclic-shifts case.
-The main enumeration in this case leads us to consider Young tableaux and lattice paths.
-Section \ref{Sec1-1} treats two additional infinite families of relations.
-Section \ref{methods} explains methodology and discusses computational data.
-Section \ref{conclusion} concludes with a discussion of open problems and future work.
+The centerpiece is Section \ref{subsecrot} with the treatment of the cyclic-shifts case.
+The main enumeration in this case leads us to consider Young tableaux and Catalan paths.
+Section \ref{secconclusion} concludes with a discussion of open problems and future work.